yashsakure/yashsakure/README.md

 ###

-<p align="left">✨ Creating data-driven insights since my college days.<br>📚 I'm currently learning advanced Python and machine learning techniques.<br>🎯 Goals: To leverage data analytics for business decision-making and drive improvements in customer engagement.<br>🎲 Fun fact: I love working with large datasets and visualizing them for better clarity!</p>
+<p align="left">✨ I graduated with a B.Tech in Computer Science and Engineering from ITM University Gwalior.<br>📚 I'm a Data Anaslyst.<br>👨‍💻I have a good hands-on expertise in PowerBI, Tableau, Excel & SQL. <br>🎯 Goals: To leverage data analytics for business decision-making and drive improvements in customer engagement.<br>🎲 Fun fact: I love working with large datasets and visualizing them for better clarity!</p>

 ###